xmindflow/DKParcellationdMRI/README.md

-# DKParcellationdMRI
-Official repository of the paper titled "Deep Learning-Based Desikan-Killiany Parcellation of the Brain Using Diffusion MRI"
+# The code will be made publicly available following acceptance of the paper.